 Sept 2018.
 Ground lease goes into effect.
 NDC begins paying rent to City.
 Co-op begins paying more to NDC to sublet the lot than NDC is paying the City.
-So NDC is now making money on the lot.
+So, NDC is now making money on the lot every month.
 City is now getting less per month from NDC than they got directly from Co-op to rent just part of the lot.
 Nevertheless, the Co-op begins providing free parking for the whole Junction on the lot they are paying for.

 Oct 2018.
 Mediation between NDC and Co-op concludes.
-Co-op prohibited from any further protest or critique of the project, in return for ability to rent lot from NDC until construction, and other accommodations.
+Co-op prohibited from any further protest or critique of the project, in return for ability to continue to rent lot from NDC until construction, and other accommodations.
 The prohibition against Co-op voicing any critique of the project remains in effect today.

 Feb 2019.
-After failing to convince surrounding businesses to sell them “transferrable development rights,” NDC reduces plan by more than 10,000 sq ft to attempt to comply with zoning.
+After failing to convince surrounding businesses to sell them “transferrable development rights,” NDC is forced to reduce plan size by more than 10,000 sq ft to attempt to comply with zoning.
 NDC submits plan to County.

 March 2019.
-First review by County’s Development Review Committee (DRC) finds lay-by unacceptable and says it “should be removed,” and finds planned location of exit onto Carroll unsafe, inadequate emergency access, plan is bad for walkers and bikers and public transit, other issues.
+First review by County’s Development Review Committee (DRC) finds lay-by unacceptable and says it “should be removed,” and finds planned location of exit onto Carroll unsafe, inadequate emergency access, plan is bad for walkers and bikers and public transit, and other issues.

 2019.
 NDC has three Preliminary Consultations with County’s Historic Preservation Commission (HPC).
-In May and August, staff and Commissioners critique size, shape, lay-by, public space, public input.
+In May and August, staff and Commissioners critique size, shape, lay-by, public space, public input, tree loss.
 Mayor, City Manager push back.
-HPC backs off, but asks NDC to return with Columbia (“rear”) facade.
+HPC backs off, but asks NDC to return with depictions of Columbia (“rear”) facade.
 NDC chooses to ignore this request.

-2019.
-All but one retail spaces in Junction currently rented, and public parking lot is frequently full now, undercutting City’s original stated intention to “revitalize the Junction” with a large development.
+2019 All but one retail spaces in Junction currently rented, and public parking lot is frequently full now, undercutting City’s original stated intention to “revitalize the Junction” with a large development.
 Developer persists in referring to it as a “vacant lot.”

 May-July 2020 Residents get wind of backroom negotiations by the City to try to figure out some other way to accommodate the Junction development.
 Resident Andrew Strongin asks to see communications on this topic for the six-week period after the SHA’s May 8th letter.
-A month later, the City Attorney writes back that there are indeed over 200 communications on the Junction in this period, but that it will cost $985 to have him review and possibly redact the documents (due to “attorney-client privilege” or “executive privilege).
+The City Attorney writes back that there are indeed over 200 communications on the Junction in this period, but that it will cost $985 to have him review and possibly redact the documents (due to “attorney-client privilege” or “executive privilege).
 A GoFundMe campaign raises the funds in a matter of hours, due to public outcry.
 The City drops the fee, and releases the documents.
 A text from the Mayor attempting to pressure the SHA is revealed.

 July 2020 At a series of City Council meetings, residents request that the City re-evaluate the Junction plan for a retail and office development in light of the pandemic, the recession, Black Lives Matter, and the climate crisis.
 The City declines, saying they will look at and vote on the plan only immediately prior to the final Planning Board vote.

 July 20 2020 Developer submits to the County’s DRC the revised Junction plans (here and here) responding to the March 2019 DRC comments.
 This sets in motion deadlines leading to the final County vote.
 New drawings finally depict the Columbia/Poplar facade, leading to public outcry: